Broighter Gold rapeseed oil facts

 - There is little evidence that oilseed rape pollen itself actively triggers hay fever systems, unlike grass and birch, which are the top two pollens that provoke hay fever.

-- Studies on the dispersal of oilseed rape pollen generally conclude that very little airbourne pollen is transported over long distances.
+- Studies on the dispersal of oilseed rape pollen generally conclude that very little airborne pollen is transported over long distances.

 How much oilseed rape is grown in the UK?

-- Of this, 503,000 hectares was winter sown oilseed rape of which was grown in England and the remaining amount was either grown in Scotland (29,000 hectares), Wales and Northern Ireland (5000 hectares) or was spring sown in England (44,000).
+- Of this, 503,000 hectares was winter sown oilseed rape, which was grown in England and the remaining amount was either grown in Scotland (29,000 hectares), Wales and Northern Ireland (5,000 hectares) or was spring sown in England (44,000).

 Where can I purchase Broighter Gold Rapeseed Oil?

-- Go to Stockist on our website for a list of shops stocking our oil.
-And also a list of the prestigious restaurants using ONLY our oil.
+- Go to Stockists on our website for a list of shops stocking our oil and also a list of the prestigious restaurants using ONLY our oil.